 Origination specialists build supplier or borrower relationships and source new business — typically for trading firms, lenders, or processors — focused on the procurement or origination side.

-A typical day mixes outreach and relationship-building — calls, visits, contracts — with internal coordination about pricing, terms, and timing.
+Workdays mix outreach and relationship-building — calls, visits, contracts — with internal coordination about pricing, terms, and timing.
+The work is mostly about building trust over time, and originators measure progress in months and years rather than days.

 Collaboration involves suppliers or borrowers, internal trading or operations, and sometimes brokers.
-What's harder than expected is the relationship dimension — origination is about counterparties choosing to work with you, which depends on trust over time.
+What's harder than expected is the relationship dimension — origination is about counterparties choosing to work with you, which depends on accumulated trust that can be lost in a single bad transaction.

 Where this role sits in the broader career landscape — and where it can take you.